5 Vibrant Career Categories Worth Exploring in Utah

-Utah's hospitals alone already employ over 43,000 people.4 But from 2016 to 2026, the number of jobs for qualified health care technicians and practitioners is expected to grow by 3.4 percent a year, while the openings for other kinds of support workers in the sector could increase by 3.8 percent per year.2
+Utah's hospitals alone already employ over 43,000 people, according to the Utah Hospital Association.
+But the Department of Workforce Services estimates that from 2016 to 2026, the number of jobs for qualified health care technicians and practitioners is expected to grow by 3.4 percent a year, while the openings for other kinds of support workers in the sector could increase by 3.8 percent per year.

 3. Skilled Trades and Technical Vocations

-In terms of employment, Utah's manufacturing sector is the state's fourth-largest industry.
-It provides jobs for over 205,000 people in fascinating areas like aerospace and advanced composites.1 All kinds of skilled professionals—from machinists to drafters to electrical and industrial engineering technicians—enjoy careers in this large sector.
+EDCUtah notes that in terms of employment, Utah's manufacturing sector is the state's fourth-largest industry.
+It provides jobs for over 205,000 people in fascinating areas like aerospace and advanced composites.
+All kinds of skilled professionals—from machinists to drafters to electrical and industrial engineering technicians—enjoy careers in this large sector.

-Plus, a lot of new jobs related to construction and other trades are expected to be generated in the coming years.
+Plus, the Department of Workforce Services says that a lot of new jobs related to construction and other trades are expected to be generated in the coming years.
 For example, between 2016 and 2026, employment opportunities related to installation, maintenance, and repair are projected to increase in number by 2.8 percent per year.
-And construction and extraction job openings are expected to grow by 4.1 percent a year.2
+And construction and extraction job openings are expected to grow by 4.1 percent a year.

 4. Business and Legal Support

 Companies of every size are drawn to Utah because of its business-friendly reputation.
 That means it's possible to find outstanding job opportunities with both emerging and well-established organizations.
 Everyone from accounting pros to administrative specialists to legal professionals are needed to help keep Utah's economy moving forward.
-In fact, look at the yearly employment growth rate that's projected for these areas from 2016 to 2026:2
+In fact, look at the yearly employment growth rate projected by the Department of Workforce Services for these areas from 2016 to 2026:

 - Business and financial operations—3.5 percent